-Please contact our Education Coordinator, Alexis Lucas for more information.
+Please contact our Education and Engagement Coordinator, Andrew Pressly, for more information.

-The Florida Maritime Museum currently offers two engaging educational outreach programs in the form of traveling trunks.
-These programs are developed with a focus on Florida’s maritime history and an eye towards current standards and can be modified as needed to suit grades 4 through 12.
+The Florida Maritime Museum is pleased to offer an engaging educational outreach program in the form of traveling trunks.
+This program was developed with a focus on Florida’s maritime history and an eye towards current standards and can be modified as needed to suit grades 4-12.

-These standards-based programs include a pre-visit worksheet, an overview with FMM staff, and use of a traveling trunk.
+This standards-based program includes a pre-visit worksheet, an overview with FMM staff, and use of the traveling trunk.

 This program covers the entire process of researching, locating, excavating and preserving a shipwreck and the artifacts from it.
 Depending on the age group targeted, it can range from a fun hands-on activity that will help build basic spatial orientation skills and pattern recognition to an in-depth project spanning 2-3 weeks and involving actual research, information and database management.
 In either case, students learn about marine archaeology, why it is important, and a brief experiential overview of how the process works, start to finish.

 “I loved the real world applications of math and the challenges that students had to solve.